Algorithmic detection of crystal structures from computer simulation data: Detection of unit cell for a simple Bravais lattice from particle coordinates

+The positional distributions of local neighbors were determined by the method described in the Section \ref{sec:local_env} after choosing the cutoff distance $r_c$.
+This is a straightforward process for a Bravais system as all particles have the same local environment i.e.\,all $\mathbb{G}_{i,r_c}$ sets were identical.
+The bond vectors $\vec{r}_{ij}$s were superimposed around the center of the coordinate system, which gave a pictorial representation of the positional distribution of local neighbors.
+This is commonly referred to as the ``Bond Orientational Order'' (BOO) diagram or the bond order diagram.
+The detail has been described in the section 5.3 of Supplemental Material.
+The use of BOO diagrams for classification and detection of simple crystal structures has been quite common in many areas of condensed matter physics and material science, especially in computational self-assembly into crystalline states \cite{Steinhardt1983, Damasceno2012, Agarwal2011, Gantapara2013}.

-The number of clusters ($N_{c}$) is calculated using the \textit{K-Means} clustering method \cite{Hartigan1979} by detecting the elbow of the two-dimensional plot of the sum of the square distance between particles in a cluster and the cluster centroid (WCSS stands for ``Within-Cluster Sum of Square'') versus k-value (\textit{x-axis}) as the standard approach, as shown in Fig.\,\ref{fig:convert}D. The elbow is determined as a number in the \textit{x-axis} after which, the value of WCSS decreases almost monotonically.
-The centroid of $N_c$ clusters are evaluated with the positions around the centre (0, 0, 0).
-For an ideal system, the centroid of the clusters are not required to calculate due to the absence of any positional fluctuations as in the real system leading to the coordinate of the centroid of a cluster coinciding with the points.
-But in real simulation data, the identification of the clusters is important followed by the determination of the centroid of the clusters.
-For ideal $\beta$-Mn structure, $N_c$ ($\neq$ $N_{CN}$ = 13) was 48 as shown in the elbow analysis (Fig.\,\ref{fig:convert}D).
-Additionally, the cluster ids of all $\vec{r}_{ij}$ vectors in the bond order diagram are identified to know the environment of all the particles in the system.
+For an ideal crystal, the distribution of particles led to clusters with zero positional deviation, but in real simulation data with noise, multiple clusters within the statistical noise were observed.
+For automatic determination of the number clouds of points in a real simulation data we employed standard K-means clustering method.
+The number of clusters ($N_{c}$) was calculated using the ``elbow analysis'' of the two-dimensional plot of the sum of square distance between particles in a cluster and the cluster centroid (WCSS stands for ``Within-Cluster Sum of Square'') versus the k-value (\textit{x-axis}) as described in section 5.4 of Supplemental Material.
+The data for the test system is shown in Fig.\,\ref{fig:convert}D. The elbow was determined as the integer number in the \textit{x-axis} after which the value of WCSS decreased almost monotonically; the value of $N_{c}$ was 6.
+For a Bravais lattice, $N_{c}$ appeared to be equal with the coordination number $N_{CN}$ as there exists only one kind of environment for all particles in the system.
+The cutoff distance $r_c$ was set at $\sim 7$, which corresponded to the first peak of the RDF.